swiftlang/swift-llbuild/docs/buildsystem.rst

    * - always-out-of-date
      - A boolean value, indicating whether the commands should be treated as being always out-of-date.
 The default is false.

+   * - can-safely-interrupt
+     - A boolean flag controlling whether this command is allowed to be sent a SIGINT to cancel it during build cancellation.
+If false, the command will not be interrupted, and the build system will wait for the default timeout (10 seconds) before sending a SIGKILL.
+This is intended to give tools which can leave an inconsistent file system state an opportunity to clean up, before exiting.
+The default is true.

    * - deps
      - The path to an output file of the command which will contain information